loeiks/awesome-wix/README.md

 ### Development Tools

 - [wix-react](https://github.com/ExWeiv/wix-react) - a tool/GitHub repo to integrate CSS, SCSS and React (+ TS support) with Wix using custom elements and local env.
 Made by **ExWeiv**.
+- [lucy-cli](https://github.com/Integral-Systems/wix-lucy-cli) - a tool/GitHub repo to integrate TS, ESlint, SCSS, Vitest and more with your Wix website/web app.
+Made by **Gradlon**.

 ### Code Packages